-The Panel's determination at a section 32 meeting is final.
+- 4.9 The Panel's determination at a section 32 meeting is final.
 There is no right of appeal against a Panel determination.
-However, the Panel's decisions may be judicially reviewed in the High Court.:

-4.104.9 the Panel's decisions may be judicially reviewed in the High Court; and

-- 4.10 In addition to judicial review, certain parties may have rights to bring proceedings under the Takeovers Act.
+However, the Panel's decisions may be judicially reviewed in the High Court. - 4.10 In addition to judicial review, certain parties may have rights to bring proceedings under the Takeovers Act.
 As noted, if the Panel makes a determination that it is not satisfied of Code compliance the Panel has the right to apply for certain Court orders.
-In addition, certain parties may have rights to apply to the Court for orders under sections 33F (injunctions), 33I (civil remedy orders) or 33K (compensation orders) of the Takeovers Act.
-These rights arise where: - (a) pursuant to section 35, where tThe Panel makes a determination that it is not satisfied of Code compliance; and:makes a determination - (i) the Panel consents to the party's application to the Court; or
+In addition, certain parties may have rights to apply to the Court for orders under sections 33F (injunctions), 33I (civil remedy orders) or 33K (compensation orders) of the Takeovers Act.1 These rights arise where: - (a) The Panel makes a determination that it is not satisfied of Code compliance; and: - (i) the Panel consents to the party's application to the Court; or - (ii) the person requested in writing that the Panel make an application to the Court and the Panel did not do so within 10 days of that request. - (b) A request was made to the Panel to hold a section 32 meeting, and the Panel did not, within 14 days, make a determination.

-1Only the Panel may apply for a pecuniary penalty order and declaration of contravention under section 33M.
+1 Only the Panel may apply for a pecuniary penalty order and declaration of contravention under section 33M.